Academics

 8. Recess/Gym

-Children need to exercise their bodies in order to exercise their minds, and so STMA will have several short recesses daily, punctuating blocks of study.
+Children need to exercise their bodies in order to exercise their minds, and so STMA will have at least 2 short recesses daily, punctuating blocks of study.
 This will also give them time to socialize.
 The students will practice playing organized games and sports once a week during a longer Gym period.

 9. Lunch

-At lunch, multiple grades will be together, providing an opportunity for the older students to develop a relationship with the younger students.
-Lunch will be an opportunity for students to socialize, practice good manners, and serve one another by helping with cleanup.
+Lunch is an opportunity for students to socialize, practice good manners, and serve one another by helping with cleanup.